nojank0/site/README.md

 Please define these system environment variables on your workstation, so that the deployment script will work.

-Make adjustments for your workstation, this was done on a Linux Mint system.

-Append to the end of ~/.profile:
+Append to the end of ~/.profile, something like this, make adjustments as needed:

-    export NJNGH=nj
-    export NJNGU=$USER
-    export NJSBD=
-    export NJSBH=nj
-    export NJSBU=$USER
-    export NJSBP=
-    export NJSBD=
+    export NJDMN=default
-    #Include the following on the springboot server, as well as your workstation:
-    export NJRHOST=
+    export NJHOS=nj
-    export NJRUSR=
+    export NJUSR=$USER
-    export NJRPWD=
+    export NJPWD=pwd

+* NJDMN is your NoJank domain name.
-* NJNGH is your Nojank Angular server (aka host), as defined in your workstation ~/.ssh/config file.
+* NJHOS is your NoJank server (aka host), as defined in your workstation ~/.ssh/config file.
-* NJNGU is your Nojank Angular server user.
-* NJSBH is your Nojank Spring Boot server, as defined in ~/.ssh/config.
-* NJSBU is your Nojank Spring Boot server user.
+* NJUSR is your NoJank server user.
-* NJSBP is your Nojank Spring Boot server user password.
+* NJPWD is your NoJank server password.
+Needed in deploy.sh, to reboot the server.
-* NJSBD is the domain name.
-If not on server blocks, leave it blank.
-* NJRHOST is the default Redis host URL.
-* NJRUSR is the default Redis user id.
-* NJRPWD is the default Redis password.

-NJNGH and NJSBH can be the same servers, as shown in the above example.

-If your server user names are different than your workstation user name, you will need to replace $USER above with hard coded values.
+If your server user name is different than your workstation user name, you will need to replace $USER above with a hard coded value.

 ... also make sure your JAVA_HOME is set, something like this on linux mint systems:

     export JAVA_HOME=/usr/lib/jvm/temurin-17-jdk-amd64

+... and on Windows systems you might need something like this:

+    export PATH="$PATH:$HOME/Documents/apps/ng/node"

 # Server requirements